 •Downward Force and Clockwise Moment on the Rocker that result from Gravitational Force

-A Spring FB exerts a force between two Points in two different Parts.
-In this case, a Point in the Rocker and a Point in the Base-Part.
-STEP 1: Edit the Base-Part to add a Line
+A Spring FB exerts a force between Points (called anchor-points) that are in two different Parts.
+In this case, we need an anchor-Point in the Rocker and an anchor-point in the Base-Part.
+The Rocker is stationary.

 TOP-TIP: You can use Tools menu > Show other Kinematic and Sketch-Elements to see the Rocker when you edit other Parts in the Part-Editor. |

-The Points become the Anchor-Points for the Spring Fb. |
+The Points become the Anchor-Points for the Spring FB. |

 STEP 3: Enable the Spring FB